aseprite/api/api/dialog.md

 Setting `{ autoscrollbars=true }` will add scrollbars automatically only
 if they are needed.
-This means that if your dialog contains enough widgets to make it go out of the window/screen (depending if you are using single window UI or multiple windows UI) then scrollbars will be shown into your dialog when its content doesn't fit its bounds.
+This means that if your dialog contains enough widgets to make it go out of the window/screen (depending on whether you are using single window UI or multiple windows UI) then scrollbars will be shown in your dialog when its content doesn't fit its bounds.

 If `{ hand=true }`, this enables the hand tool in the editor while the dialog is active.
 See the *Edit > Replace Color* menu for an example.
 Only useful if `{ wait=true }`.